cyclus/cyclus.github.com/source/user/dbdoc.rst

 * **Lifetime** (int): Number of time steps an agent is designed to operate over.  ``-1`` indicates an infinite lifetime.
-Note that depending on how agents use the lifetime param, this may be entirely unrelated to how long agents were actually operating in the simulation.
+Note that depending on how agents use the lifetime parameter, this may be entirely unrelated to how long agents were actually operating in the simulation.

 * **EnterTime** (int): The time step when the agent was built and entered the